Mogogi Gabonamong

-Mogogi Gabonamong (born September 10, 1982 in Mmutlane) is a Botswana football (soccer) defensive midfielder and defender who among others played for South African Premier Soccer League club Bloemfontein Celtic and Botswana.
+Mogogi Gabonamong (born September 10, 1982) is a Motswana former footballer who played as a defensive midfielder and defender for, among others, South African Premier Soccer League club Bloemfontein Celtic and Botswana.
 In 2011, Mogogi was the highest paid athlete from Botswana at $354,000 (USD).

 Club career

 Gabonamong has played for SuperSport United, Engen Santos, Township Rollers, FC Satmos, Caledonia AIA and Mogoditshane Fighters.

 As a teenager he had a trial with English Premiership giants Manchester United.

 International career

 Since making his debut for Botswana at the age of sixteen in 1999, Gabonamong has been an integral part of the country's national side.